Sunday, July 20, 2025

 Serianthes Nelsonii – Fire Tree

-The squad joined up with the Guam Plant Extinction Prevention Program to plant 41 saplings in different locations on Andersen Air Force Base.
+The squadron has teamed up with the Guam Plant Extinction Prevention Program (GPEPP) to plant 41 saplings across various locations on Andersen Air Force Base.
+These aren’t just symbolic gestures — these are carefully grown and monitored young trees, placed in areas where they have a real chance of thriving.

 According to Dr. Jim McConnell at the University of Guam and the 36 CES environmental flight, the cause of the original decline of the trees is still unknown.
 Many trees on Rota were lost during the 2015 typhoon season, as well as to damage done by insects and animals.
 Team Andersen continues to work to ensure that any infrastructure has a low impact on wildlife and cultural sites on Guam.